RAMP-project/RAMP_Web_App/README.md

-# RAMP GUI
+# RAMP Web App
-This is a graphical user interface for the load profile generation software [RAMP](https://rampdemand.org/).
+This is a web graphical user interface for the load profile generation software [RAMP](https://rampdemand.org/).

 The graphical user interface was developed by the [Information Systems Institute](https://iwi.uni-hannover.de) at Leibniz Universität Hannover, Germany, during the development of the energy system simulator [NESSI](https://nessi.iwi.uni-hannover.de).

-The development process of the RAMP GUI is described in the following publication:
+The development process of the RAMP Web App is described in the following publication:

 Maria C.G.
 Hart, Sarah Eckhoff, Michael H. Breitner (2023): [Sustainable Energy System Planning in Developing Countries: Facilitating Load Profile Generation in Energy System Simulations](https://hdl.handle.net/10125/102726), Proceedings of the Hawaii International Conference on System Sciences (HICSS), Maui 2023